 Subsidiary Verification transformation which checks for consistency errors between two otherwise disconnected information

 systems (Main IS and Subsidiary IS).
-Let’s say that this produces some tables in the Subsidiary IS with errors which has
+Let’s say that this produces some tables in the Subsidiary IS with errors which have

 to be corrected manually.
 If this table is loaded once a day, the inconsistencies are fixed in the next day load.
 So you would be stuck with